-1 Anyone who is a citizen of a commune and of the Canton to which that commune belongs is a Swiss citizen.
+1 Any person who is a citizen of a commune and of the Canton to which that commune belongs is a Swiss citizen.

-2 No one shall be given preferential treatment or suffer prejudice because of their citizenship.
+2 No person may be given preferential treatment or suffer prejudice because of their citizenship.
 The foregoing does not apply to regulations on political rights in citizens' communes and corporations or to participation in the assets thereof, unless cantonal legislation provides otherwise.